Author: Administrator

 Price Realized: $936,000

-When the final gavel fell during the evening of December 6th, 2023, the Collection of Fred and Beverly Schaeffer had grossed over $36 million, an auction record for the sale of a private collection of Canadian art.
+When the final gavel fell during the evening of December 6th, 2023, the collection had grossed over $36 million, an auction record for the sale of a private collection of Canadian art.
 95% of the artwork successfully found buyers, with three-quarters of those works exceeding the high-end of pre-sale expectations.
-Twenty-nine artist records were smashed across the three sales, the Schaeffer sales injecting renewed interest and enthusiasm for a variety of historical Canadian art at auction.
+Twenty-nine artist records were smashed across the three sales, injecting renewed interest and enthusiasm for a variety of historical Canadian art at auction.

 Robert Clow Todd, Corbeau at Montmorency Falls, 1845